hashicorp/terraform-provider-google/website/docs/r/eventarc_trigger.html.markdown

 * `service` -
   (Required)
   Required.
 The name of the Cloud Run service being addressed.
 See https://cloud.google.com/run/docs/reference/rest/v1/namespaces.services.
 Only services located in the same project of the trigger object can be addressed.

+The `gke` block supports:

+* `cluster` -
+  (Required)
+  Required.
+The name of the cluster the GKE service is running in.
+The cluster must be running in the same project as the trigger being created.

+* `location` -
+  (Required)
+  Required.
+The name of the Google Compute Engine in which the cluster resides, which can either be compute zone (for example, us-central1-a) for the zonal clusters or region (for example, us-central1) for regional clusters.

+* `namespace` -
+  (Required)
+  Required.
+The namespace the GKE service is running in.

+* `path` -
+  (Optional)
+  Optional.
+The relative path on the GKE service the events should be sent to.
+The value must conform to the definition of a URI path segment (section 3.3 of RFC2396).
+Examples: "/route", "route", "route/subroute".

+* `service` -
+  (Required)
+  Required.
+Name of the GKE service.

 The `transport` block supports: